chrishumboldt/Webplate/README.md

 </head>
 ```

 This will load all the neccessary files required as well as give you the option to load your own "extras" which in essence are project specific JS or CSS files.
-To load extras add a data object to your "body" like the example below.
+To load extras add a data attribute to your "body" like the example below.

 ```
 <body style="display: none;" data-css-extras="welcome.css" data-js-extras="welcome.js">